 Residents may be at risk of online, door-to-door or telephone scams.

 Trading Standards has received reports of COVID-19 scams from unscrupulous people and traders, who are taking advantage of the current unusual situation our society is facing.
-This includes:

 - coronavirus-themed unsolicited text and emails